ashlynstrickland23/SQL_Portfolio/01_Retail_Customer_Segmentation_SQL/README.md

 ## Monthly Sales Trends and Growth Analysis

-This query summarizes monthly sales performance using a PostgreSQL reporting view.
-The output includes total orders, unique customers, revenue, profit, average item revenue, previous month revenue, and month over month growth percentages.
+This output shows monthly performance across total orders, unique customers, revenue, profit, average item revenue, and month over month growth.

+The view shows monthly revenue ranging from about $5.3M to $6.4M, with March 2024 reaching $6.4M in revenue and 16.18% revenue growth from the previous month.
+This helps a business monitor sales trends, identify stronger months, and understand changes in revenue and profit over time.

 ![Monthly Sales Trends and Growth Analysis](screenshots/Monthly%20Sales%20Trends%20and%20Growth%20Analysis.png)